-- When planting grass beneath very large trees like oaks and figs that provide excessive shading, consider pruning some of the foliage.
+- Consider pruning some of the foliage when planting grass beneath very large trees like oaks and figs that provide excessive shading.
 This will open up spaces through the overhead canopy, allowing for more sunlight to reach the growing grass below.
-Remember, climbing large trees while pruning presents a significant safety risk as you may fall, which is why you should also consider hiring a landscaping professional to get the job safely done.
+Remember, climbing large trees while pruning presents a significant safety risk as you may fall, which is why you should also consider hiring a landscaping professional to get the job done safely.

 - Another maintenance tip to aid the growth and health of your tree-shaded grass is to minimize/keep off any stressors.
 These may include food traffic, herbicides, and pet urine.

 - Mowing appropriately will also help your tree-shaded grass to thrive.
-This includes mowing at about one-inch taller than you would grass grown under direct sunlight; since the extra grass blade surface area allows for intake of more sunlight, in conditions where this resource is scarce.
+This includes mowing at about one inch taller than you would grass grown under direct sunlight; the extra grass, blade surface area allows for more sunlight in conditions where this resource is scarce.

-- The final maintenance requirement to aid the growth of grass grown under tree-shades is to water often, more than you would a lawn that’s exposed to direct sunlight.
-This is because most of the rain is blocked from reaching the ground by the trees’ leaves.
+- The final maintenance requirement to aid the growth of grass grown under tree shades is to water more often than you would a lawn exposed to direct sunlight.
+This is because the trees’ leaves block most of the rain from reaching the ground.
 What’s more, the grass is still usually left to compete for whatever little rainwater reaches the soil with the roots of the trees.